 It is science and magic all rolled into one.
-Flour, yeast, salt and water combine to to make this chewy, crunchy, hypnotic and orgasmic delight.
-A marvel and one of the oldest and treasured food form across the world.
+Flour, yeast, salt, and water combine to make this chewy, crunchy, hypnotic and orgasmic delight.
+A marvel and one of the oldest and treasured food from across the world.

 So what do you do when the recipe says, proof your dough for 30 minutes but your bread still turns out undercooked or hard or just not like bread?
 You learn the essential signs.

 - It should proof up, more than almost double the volume of the dough you mixed.
 This can take from 30 minutes to 2 hours or more depending on the temperature and humidity in your kitchen.

 - Second, if you think the dough had more than doubled in size, with a floured hand, press the center gently, there should be slight resistance. if there too much resistance, the dough has over-proofed, and you should bake immediately.

 - Third, when you press your index finger gently on the dough, it should make an impression that will slowly disappear.

 This recipe for Whole Wheat Honey Loaf (the basic recipe is Duff Goldman’s from Charm City Cakes, to which I have added my two cents), is something that I have made five times with additions and deletions before I learned all its tricks.
 And I have tried various other recipes numerous times before I landed on this one.